Uberspace/lab/source/guide_mosh.rst

 Step 2
 ------

 Remember the opened port after running ``uberspace port add``.
 If you are unsure what ports are opened than ``uberspace port list`` will list you all opened port.
-You need to thell the port your local mosh client to successfully connect to your Uberspace.
+You need to tell the port your local mosh client to successfully connect to your Uberspace.

 .. code-block:: bash